Tdema604/Homework_bot/README.md

 ---

-📄 License
+# 📄 License

 This project is open-sourced under the MIT License.

 ---

-👩‍💻 Author
+# 👩‍💻 Author

-Tenzin — Assistant Manager (Accounts), aspiring Tech Innovator.
+- Tenzin — Assistant Manager (Accounts)
+- aspiring Tech Innovator.

 Connect with me on LinkedIn | Telegram